 The development of the tribal enterprises over the last several years has helped to revitalize and energize the Upper Sioux Community, allowing us an opportunity to obtain economic independence.
 During this dynamic period for the Upper Sioux Community, there has been substantial growth in employment opportunities and Tribal services.
 Through the creation of our Tribal Police department, we can now exercise our inherent sovereign rights for the protection of Tribal members and Tribal lands.
 The Upper Sioux Community has been able to reacquire over 900 acres of our historic homelands, further strengthening their ability to address the growth of their Tribal membership, which stands at 453.

-The White Earth Reservation contains 829,440 acres and is located in northwestern Minnesota.
-It encompasses all of Mahnomen County and portions of Becker, and Clearwater Counties.
-The Tribal headquarters is located in White Earth, Minnesota, along with the IHS clinic, the K-12 tribal school, and a senior's housing project and a community center.
+White Earth Band of Ojibwe Tribal Chair: Michael Fairbanks Box 418, White Earth 56591 center.
 Because of the widely scattered settlement pattern on the reservation, government services, social programs, Head Start and daycare are provided at various centers.